10 Tips to Talk About Anything With Anyone

 Everyone has a different conversational style.
 If you have an extroverted personality, you can probably be planted in any social situation and at least get the small talk started without feeling too much pain.
 If you're on the introverted side, however, these situations can make you cringe.
 All you can think about is how much you'd like to escape.
 Most people are somewhere in the middle on the introversion-extroversion dimension but everyone has moments of greatness and everyone has moments of utter failure when the pressure is on to be scintillating.

-Enough small talk; let's go with those ten tips!
+Enough small talk; let's go to those 10 tips!

 3. Turn on your nonverbal detectors.
 Rogers was well known for his ability to read the body language of his clients.
 It's easiest to do this if you refocus your attention from how you're feeling inside to how you think the other person is feeling based on that person's nonverbal cues.
 If the person seems uncomfortable with where the conversation is heading, shift gears.
 Though some people enjoy debating politics, religion, and sex, other people would rather keep things light.
 Learn how to gauge the impact of what you're saying by reading bodily cues such as posture, eye contact, and hand movements.

 4. Avoid snap judgments.
 If you follow steps 1-3 above, you'll be less likely to misjudge the person you're talking to, but we all suffer from the temptation to rush to conclusions about people based on superficial cues.
 Things aren't always what they seem to be when meeting someone for the first time.
 If you've listened carefully, reflected back what you heard, and kept your nonverbal channel open, you'll be less likely to make a mistaken judgment based on outer cues.